-The shaded areas of Forms CT-3-A and CT-3-A/B are not required to be completed.
+The shaded areas of Forms CT-3-A and CT-3-A/B are non-entry areas.

 Line A - Make your payment in United States funds.
 We will accept a foreign check or foreign money order only if payable through a United States bank or if marked Payable in U.S. Funds.